Influenza (flu)

 - People who have health conditions such as asthma, diabetes, or heart disease

-- Get a flu vaccine
+- Get a flu vaccine every year, ideally before the end of October

-- If you are sick, stay home from work or school
+- If you are sick, stay home from work or school and follow respiratory virus guidelines

 The County of Santa Clara Public Health Department monitors influenza activity throughout the year.

-View respiratory virus data dashboard
+View the respiratory virus data dashboard